roytang/blog/collections/sketchbook/sketches/2018/04/982638729431957505/index.md

 tags:
 - MTG
 - '2018'
-title: 'Old MTG pencil sketches'
+title: Old MTG pencil sketches
 ---

 While cleaning up some stuff I found some old #MTG related pencil sketches.
 Can you identify the cards?